dariaistratie/BlackJackProject/README.md

  Win, Lose, or Draw conditions

  Run the game by executing the script and following the on-screen instructions.
- Future improvements: Betting system, multiple rounds, and GUI version.
+ Future improvements: Betting system, multiple rounds.